voun7/VidSubX/README.md

 - Multiple languages supported through [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
 They will be automatically downloaded as needed.

+Generated subtitles can be translated with this [script](https://github.com/voun7/Subtitle_Translator).

 **Supported languages**

 | Language            | Abbreviation | | Language          | Abbreviation | | Language     | Abbreviation |